-In collaboration with King County and the Cascade Harvest Coalition, the King Conservation District has developed an easy-to-use online tool that farmers, cottage industry business owners, facility owners, and policy makers can access to expand opportunities for local food production in King County.
+In collaboration with King County and the Cascade Harvest Coalition (now Tilth Alliance), King Conservation District has developed an easy-to-use online tool that farmers, cottage industry business owners, facility owners, and policy makers can access to expand opportunities for local food production in King County.

 The new Infrastructure Mapping Tool provides access to information about more than 400 food system facilities in King County.
 The online database will enable local farmers to connect with facilities they can to add value to their products and expand their market reach.
-The new Mapping Tool provides access to a wide range of food processing and distribution facilities, including commercial kitchens, bakeries, co-packers and wholesalers, distributors, dryers and dehydrators, freezers, meat and poultry processors, and storage facilities.
+This tool provides access to a wide range of food processing and distribution facilities, including commercial kitchens, bakeries, co-packers and wholesalers, distributors, dryers and dehydrators, freezers, meat and poultry processors, and storage facilities.

 The Online Infrastructure Mapping Tool was made possible by a Planning Grant from the US Department of Agriculture’s Local Food Promotion Program.